bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Sorting
 ~~~~~~~

-To order the bars of a given plot, simply sort the categories by
+To order the bars of a given plot, sort the categories by
 value.

 The example below sorts the fruit categories in ascending order